 One chord I want to highlight is the I64 near the end of the progression.
 A quick note for those unfamiliar with the notation for inverted chords: a I64 in the key of C is just a C with a G in the bass (C/G).
 The interesting thing about this chord is not so much that it is used, but how it is used.

 The use of I64 → V → I (C/G to G to C in the key of C) is an extremely common and powerful way to end chord progressions across many genres of music.
 Truth be told, it’s more common in Bach than in popular music, but it still shows up from time to time today.
-One current example is the hit We Are Young by Fun which peaked at #1 on the Billboard Hot 100 in February and is still getting a ton of airtime.
-Notice the nice use of I64 → V → I in the chorus analyzed below:

-The use of the ii6 chord (Dm/F in C) in Battle Hymm is also noteworthy because it has a very distinct sound that isn’t all that common in pop harmony.
+The use of the ii6 chord (Dm/F in C) in Battle Hymn is also noteworthy because it has a very distinct sound that isn’t all that common in pop harmony.
 That’s not to say it never shows up, however.
 A great example of a popular song using the ii6 in the same way is Can’t Help Falling In Love by Elvis:

-Reader challenge: ii6 isn’t very common, but I know of at least one other famous song that also uses ii6 → I64 → V → I exactly as in Battle Hymm.
+Reader challenge: ii6 isn’t very common, but I know of at least one other famous song that also uses ii6 → I64 → V → I exactly as in Battle Hymn.
 It was #1 on the Billboard 100 for 7 weeks in the early 90’s and won a Grammy Award for Best song written for a motion picture.

 Can anyone name that tune?